 So where did this idea come from, that our current Holy Bible is the complete and inerrant Word of God?

 A lot of Christians tend to say something like, “the Holy Spirit decided!”, and then no more discussion is allowed.
 Some people who make this claim don’t even know why they make it, other than someone else told them!
 I understand; we are told that if we blaspheme against the Holy Spirit we will go to hell.
 That is the one unpardonable sin, right?
 Sadly, most of us don’t even know what “blaspheming the Holy Spirit” means, so in an effort to avoid committing the one great sin, we choose not to go any further.
 “The Holy Spirit picked the 27 books in our New Testament and the Holy Spirit said these are God-breathed and without error.”
-But that’s simply not accurate, and that answer is a bit of a cop out, specifically because it shuts down any further questions or investigation.
+But that’s simply not accurate, and that answer is a bit of a cop-out, specifically because it shuts down any further questions or investigation.
 I actually read on a prominent Christian website, “It was God, and God alone, who determined which books belonged in the Bible.”
 That’s not only false, but it’s really dangerous.

 The actual answer is: the Catholic Church.
-This answer will bother some of you, I know this as I’ve actually received complaints from people when I make this point.
+This answer will bother some of you.
+I know this as I’ve actually received complaints from people when I make this point.
 But if we are going to base our eternal life on something, we owe it to ourselves to be honest with where our guide comes from.
 And that is from the Council of Laodicea in 363 AD.
 (For the OCD types, yes, there was the “Muratorian Canon” compiled in 170 AD, but it did not include a number of books in our current Bible.)
 There were 60 rulings that came out of the council in 363 AD, including rules about what was forbidden to eat during Lent (which I will discuss in a later post), specified what day the “Christian Sabbath” should be (see my rant on the fourth commandment), the importance of modesty, condemning astrology, and whether to minister to Jews.
 While the Sabbath ruling is not exactly insignificant, the most important decision was obviously which books would be considered “God’s Word” and remain in the New Testament, considering it’s the same list of books we use to this very day.

 The decision was made by 30 men.
 These men didn’t come together and pray about each book and then concur, “This one should stay.”
-The argued and negotiated and made deals.
+They argued and negotiated and made deals.
 Think about that for a second.
 Some of the books you believe are divinely inspired by God are only in your Bible because someone made a deal to add it as long as one of the other books they wanted got added as well.

 Then how do we know that the New Testament is divinely inspired?

 Unfortunately, we don’t.
-That’s probably not what you want to hear, but the entire point of this blog is to point out that we are supposed to question and confirm The Word, not just blindly accept everything we’ve been told.
+That’s probably not what you want to hear, but the entire point of this blog is to point out that we are supposed to question and confirm the Word, not just blindly accept everything we’ve been told.
 Fun fact: we are never told in Scripture that the New Testament is inspired by the Holy Spirit.
 None of the Old Testament prophets confirm this and, according to Amos 3:7, God does nothing without telling His prophets; Jesus never told us, nor did any of his Apostles.
 Now, you can choose to believe that the New Testament is inspired if you’d like, but the interesting fact is: It doesn’t matter!
 Yes, you read that right.
 It doesn’t matter if the books of the New Testament are inspired.
 We can validate New Testament writings with what we know is the inspired Word of God: the Old Testament.
 That is our calling; what we are required by God to do, to search out what is written and make sure it is in alignment with what is in the Law and the Prophets.

 So, remember that teacher I mentioned at the beginning of this post?
 What if that is what God has done with the Bible?
 Those who search through it, question it, and prove it, will believe it and know it forever.
 Those who read it on blind faith will be like the seed that fell on the rocky soil.